-Tejnaksh Healthcare Limited ('the Company')(CIN: L85100MH2008PLC179034) is a public company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
-Its shares are listed on one recognised stock exchange in India.
-The registered office of the company is located at A 601 Floor No 6 Kailash Business Park Veer Savarkar Marg.
+Tejnaksh Healthcare Limited ('the Company') (CIN: L85100MH2008PLC179034) is a public company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
+Its shares are listed on Bombay Stock Exchange in India.
+The registered office of the company is located at A 601 Floor No 6 Kailash Business Park Veer Savarkar Marq.
 Mumbai - 400079.